-In this tutorial, we shall walk through the various steps that you can follow to install the latest stable version of Cinnamon desktop on Ubuntu 17.04, 16.10 & Ubuntu 16.04 and Fedora 22-25.
-Before we move any further, let us talk about a few properties of Cinnamon desktop as outlined below.
+In this tutorial, we shall walk through the various steps that you can follow to install the latest stable version of Cinnamon desktop on Ubuntu and Fedora.
+Before we move any further, let us talk about a few properties of the Cinnamon desktop as outlined below.

-Cinnamon desktop is an intuitive and elegant desktop environment which was initially developed as a fork of the popular GNOME graphical shell, and it is based on GTK+3 toolkit.
+Cinnamon desktop is an intuitive and elegant desktop environment that was initially developed as a fork of the popular GNOME graphical shell, and it is based on the GTK+3 toolkit.
 It is the default desktop environment on Linux Mint Cinnamon edition.

 However, some of the notable components integrated into the Cinnamon desktop comprise of the following: